julioalex-rezende/ccf-app-samples/FSI_DEMO.md

 ## Context

 We are the Neutrino team, currently working on internal engagement with the CCF team to
-- CCF concept and application training
+- Upskilling on CCF concept and application
 - Improve developer experience by providing documentation feedback.
 - Create a new application sample (data reconciliation).

-What is CCF?
+## What is CCF?

 The Confidential Consortium Framework (CCF) is an open-source framework for building a new category of secure, highly-available, and performant applications that focus on multi-party compute and data.